tamylaa/clodo-framework/docs/architecture/IMPORT_STANDARDIZATION_REPORT.md

 With standardized imports, we can now safely:
 1. Create bridge pattern interface without import conflicts
-2. Add optional integration features to lego-service CLI
+2. Add optional integration features to clodo-service CLI
 3. Ensure all integration components use canonical src/ imports
 4. Prevent accidental use of duplicate bin/shared/ modules